paulbrodersen/somnotate/README.md

 ### Recordings

 To train the classifier, you will need manually annotated recordings.

-The performance of the classifier depends on (1) how well it is able to estimate the mean and the variance of all provided features, and (2) how well the (selected) features match between the training and the test data sets.
+With a small data set, selecting the right recordings for training can have a significant impact on performance.
+In general, the performance of the classifier depends on (1) how well it is able to estimate the mean and the variance of all provided features in the training data set, and (2) how well the (automatically selected) subset of features used for inference matches between the training and the test data sets.
+Here are a few points that spell out what that means in practice:

-The variance between recordings from different animals is typically greater than the variance within one long recording from one animal.
+1. The variance between recordings from different animals is typically greater than the variance within one long recording from one animal.
 Training on shorter recordings from multiple animals is hence preferable to training on longer recordings from fewer animals.
 In my experiments, training on manually annotated recordings from five or six different animals represented a sweet-spot, where adding further training data yielded strongly diminishing returns in performance improvements.

-The length of the recordings is less important, as long as the recordings are continuous (splicing introduces artefacts) and cover the full spectrum of vigilance and arousal states (i.e. light NREM sleep, deep NREM sleep, REM sleep, awake & rested, awake with high sleep pressure, etc.).
+2. The length of the recordings is less important, as long as the recordings are continuous (splicing introduces artefacts) and cover the full spectrum of vigilance and arousal states (i.e. light NREM sleep, deep NREM sleep, REM sleep, awake & rested, awake with high sleep pressure, etc.).
 For laboratory animals on a 12-hours light-on / 12-hours light-off cycle, 12-hour recordings covering the cycle half dominated by sleep (the light-on phase in mice) is probably sufficient for training, as in my tests, training on 24-hours recordings only marginally improved performance, and not statistically significantly so.

-Do not exclusively use "clean" recordings for training.
-This can result in underestimating feature variances, and negatively impact feature selection, as features affected by artefacts or noise are weighted less during inference.
+3. Do not exclusively use "clean" recordings for training.
+Underestimates of feature variances can negatively impact feature selection, as features affected by artefacts or noise are typically weighted less during inference.

-Often it is sufficient to train on recordings from control experiments, and then apply the classifier to both, recordings from control experiments and recordings acquired during experimental manipulations.
+4. Often it is sufficient to train on recordings from control experiments, and then apply the classifier to both, recordings from control experiments and recordings acquired during experimental manipulations.
 In this way, a single classifier can be applied to data from multiple experiments.
-However, if the different conditions affect the physiology of the animal strongly, the characteristics of the data may become too distinct, and it may be necessary to either (1) train multiple classifiers, one for each condition, or (2) train one classifier on data from both conditions.
+However, if the different conditions affect the physiology of the animal strongly, the characteristics of the data may become too distinct.
+It may be necessary to either (1) train multiple classifiers, one for each condition, or (2) train one classifier on data from both conditions.
 The first approach tends to work a little bit better than the second approach but requires more annotated data sets.
 If you use the second approach, ensure that both conditions are represented equally in the training data.

 The provided example pipeline expects recordings to be in the [European data format (EDF)](https://www.edfplus.info/specs/edf.html).